fynv/SingingGadgets/README.md

 The reason why ScoreDraft is not suitable to be used as a building block is:

 1. Low-level wave-form processing are all encapsulated within C++ modules with no direct access from Python
 2. The deployment of ScoreDraft requires an independent folder with C++ modules and data files organized in a specific form, much like a windows application.
-In other word, tt cannot be naturally integrate into the Python ecosystem.
+In other word, it cannot be naturally integrate into the Python ecosystem.

 SingingGadgets, on the other hand, is organized as a package of standard Python modules that can be seamlessly integrated to your Python ecosystem.
 It assumes no relative paths to the application data, and leaves the decision to application layer.
 In SingingGadgets, I try to use Python provided data structures, such as "bytes" when ever possible, so that it will be possible to communicate with other Python libraries.